-When the body goes without carbs for too long, itcauses many metabolic imbalances and can lead to intense cravings, fatigue, anxiety, and more.
+When the body goes without carbs for too long, it causes many metabolic imbalances and can lead to intense cravings, fatigue, anxiety, and more.
 That doesn’t mean you need to load up on bread and processed carbs, though.
-By adding more fruits and vegetables into your meals each day, you’ll see a huge improvement in your mind and your body.
+By adding more fruits and vegetables to your meals each day, you’ll see a huge improvement in your mind and your body.

-Technically a member of the squash family, sweet potatoes are an excellent source of Vitamin C, magnesium, Vitamin B6 and fiber.
-They’re the perfect alternative to the white potato if you avoid potatoes.
-They can help you lose weight because they’re low on the glycemic index and actually help prevent sugar cravings.
+Technically a member of the squash family, sweet potatoes are an excellent source of vitamin C, magnesium, vitamin B6, and fiber.
+They’re the perfect alternative to white potatoes if you avoid potatoes.
+They can help you lose weight because they’re low on the glycemic index and help prevent sugar cravings.
 Try these sweet potato recipes.

 Figs are one of the best sources of vegan calcium you can eat, along with fiber and natural sources of glucose to fuel your brain and body.
 Figs are also known as an ancient aphrodisiac and can help improve your mood and sense of well-being.
 They’re also helpful to women since they help remove harmful estrogens from the body and contain less fructose (fruit sugar that may cause digestive problems) than dates.
 Dried figs such as Black Mission figs are also one of the best sources of antioxidants and fiber of all dried fruits.